eXsio/vaadin-plupload/README.md

 ### Known Bugs

 - Due to some bug in original plupload library setting `multi_selection` to false doesn't take effect in the browser.
-- Sometimes the the listeners don't kick in unless user moves his mouse.
+- Sometimes the the listeners don't kick in unless user moves his mouse (or performs some other action).
 This is because listeners are based on RPCs, and Vaadin decides, when to make UIDL requests.
 For some reason (at leas with valo theme) Vaadin waits with UIDL requestes for some user input (eg. mouse movement).
 I'll investigate this case some more and hopefully find some solution to this.